MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Comment_Based_Help.md

 - At the beginning of the function body.
 - At the end of the function body.
-- Before the Function keyword.
-There cannot be more than one blank line between the last line of the function help and the Function keyword.
+- Before the `function` keyword.
+There cannot be more than one blank line between the last line of the function help and the `function` keyword.

 For example: